top of page

 Automatic Key Selection

-Sampling and recording every note on pianos enables calculated tuning curves specific to the inharmonicity of each string.
-Because of pianoscope’s speed and automatic detection, sampling all 88 notes (minus the highest treble octave) takes no more than three minutes.
+Sampling and recording every note on the piano calculates a tuning curve that is specific to the inharmonicity of each individual instrument.
+Because of Pianoscope’s speed and automatic key detection, sampling all 88 notes (minus the highest treble octave) takes no more than three minutes.

 Partials Spectrum